tsackton/taelgar/Campaigns/Dunmari Frontier/Session Notes/Session 16 (DuFr).md

 DR_end: 1748-04-16
 players: [Kenzo, Wellby, Delwath, Seeker, Riswynn]
 ---
+## Timeline

+- (DR:: 1748-04-15), night: Continue exploring [[Stormcaller Tower]].
+Fight a water guardian, dislodge a strange iron orrery, and find treasure and information.
+Flee as Hralgar's mind slips back into madness and the storm intensifies.
+Stagger through the storm through the night.
+- (DR:: 1748-04-16), early morning: Stumble out of the permanent storm around [[Stormcaller Tower]].
+Vola and Riswynn depart for Chardon and Tharn Todor, respectively.
+## Narrative

 Standing in a shattered room at the top of an [[Stormcaller Tower|ancient tower]], we begin with our heroes confronting a massive [[Giants|storm giant]], laying chained and manacled to the ground in front of them.
 Clothed in tattered robes, with long, shaggy hair and weathered features, the most notable fact about this storm giant, [[Hralgar]], is that he is missing his [[Hralgar's Eyes|eyes]].